mario-bermonti/stimpool/docs/contributing.md

 - It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the maintainers and validate your approach.

-:   \$ python -m unittest [tests.test]()stimpool

-{%- endif %}

-# Deploying
+## Deploying

-A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+A reminder for maintainers about how to deploy.

+Make sure all your changes are committed and the entry in the `Changelog.md` is updated.
 Then run:

     $ bump2version patch # possible: major / minor / patch
     $ git push
     $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitHub create a new GitHub Release and deploy to PyPI if tests pass.

 <!-- Credits -->